thecodingmachine/graphqlite/docs/my_first_query.md

 ## Creating a controller

-In GraphQLite, GraphQL queries are creating by writing methods in "controller" classes.
+In GraphQLite, GraphQL queries are creating by writing methods in *controller* classes.

 Each query method must be annotated with the `@Query` annotation.

-Here is a sample of a "hello world" query:
+For instance:

 ```php
 namespace App\Controllers;